aaronriekenberg/rust-parallel/README.md

 ```
 $ rust-parallel -j5 -c echo ::: hi there how are you
+how
+there
+you
+are
+hi

 $ rust-parallel -j1 -c echo ::: hi there how are you
+hi
+there
+how
+are
+you
 ```

 ### Debug logging.